chipsalliance/Caliptra/doc/Caliptra.md

     </tbody>
 </table>

-[^1]: *Caliptra.
-Spanish for “root cap” and describes the deepest part of the root*
+[^1]: Caliptra is Spanish for “root cap” and describes the deepest part of the root.

 [^2]: This obfuscation secret may be a chip-class secret, or a chip-unique PUF, with the latter preferred.

-[^3]: This memory should only be volatile in the face of a power loss event.
+[^3]: This memory should only be volatile in a power loss event.
 See details in [HW Section](#reset-flow).

-[^4]: When a hitless update occurs, then following reset, Caliptra shall execute the updated firmware and shall maintain the measurements that it collected during boot and shall support the reporting of these measurements with signed attestations.
-Hitless update of Caliptra’s FMC shall not be supported as this would require the creation of a new DICE identity which would require access to IDevID and LDevID.
-Retention of IDevID and LDevID (privkeys), post-boot introduce a security vulnerability.
+[^4]: When a hitless update occurs, and then following reset, Caliptra shall execute the updated firmware and shall maintain the measurements that it collected during boot.
+Caliptra shall support the reporting of these measurements with signed attestations.
+Hitless update of Caliptra’s FMC shall not be supported.
+Hitless update requires creating a new DICE identity, which would require access to IDevID and LDevID.
+Retention of IDevID and LDevID (privkeys) during post-boot introduce a security vulnerability.

-[^5]: Upon boot, firmware will defensively treat existing SRAM contents as potentially malicious, emplaced by prior firmware with a vulnerability.
+[^5]: Upon boot, firmware defensively treats existing SRAM contents as potentially malicious, emplaced by prior firmware with a vulnerability.

 [^6]: The format of this log is outside the scope of this specification.

 [^7]: The format of this blob is outside the scope of this specification.

-[^8]: ECDSA is used for FW verification and SPDM (signing)
+[^8]: ECDSA is used for firmware verification and SPDM (signing).

-[^9]: SHA is used with ECDSA, HMAC and for generating measurements
+[^9]: SHA is used with ECDSA and HMAC, and is also used to generate measurements.